shipravalecha/ImageProcessor/README.md

 1. To compile .proto file: grpc_tools_node_protoc --js_out=import_style=commonjs,binary:./ --grpc_out=./ --plugin=protoc-gen-grpc=`which grpc_tools_node_protoc_plugin` image.proto

 2. To start the server: node server.js
 It will start the server and the server will be ready to listen to the client requests.
+It will keep on listening to the requests until the server is stopped.

 3. To give input request: node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --resize 100 100
-It has the input image path from the local directory and operations to be performed on the image
+It has the input image path from the local directory and operations to be performed on the image.

+Sample calls:

+node client.js
+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg
+-- it gives error

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --thumbnail --thumbnail
+-- it gives error because more than one thumbnail operation is provided by the client.

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft rotate
+-- it gives error as Invalid argument!!!
+Provide argument with that starts with --

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --grayscale --thumbnail

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --grayscale --flip

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --resize 100 100 --rotateRight

+node client.js /Users/shipravalecha/Desktop/SeattleUniversity/SoftwareArch/images/dog1.jpeg --rotateLeft --rotateRight